Seanny123/pydtw/README.md

 ### pydtw
 `pydtw` is a simple python wrapper of `libdtw`, which is a fast, dynamic time warping library based on the [UCR Suite](http://www.cs.ucr.edu/~eamonn/UCRsuite.html).

+Works for Python 3, but not for Windows, because I don't understand the Windows C compiler.

 ### Install